United Kingdom Dobermann Association Committee

 Michael competes throughout Europe and the UK in IPO which he says is something he really enjoys.

 Mark has been interested in the Dobermann breed for a number of years, and from his first one he has a passion for the breed.
-He has been a part of the UKDA for the past seven years and has trained Dobermanns from the good citizen awards up to and including BH titles.
+He has been a part of the UKDA for the past ten years and has trained Dobermanns from the good citizen awards up to and including BH titles.

 Mark is hoping to progress in his training and compete in IPO.
 Mark has a great passion for all working dog breeds.